QTIM-Lab/dl-prediction-brca-tiph/README.md

 ### Patch (and Segmentation Mask) Creation using CLAM
+Then, we obtain the patches (and segmentation masks) from the WSIs.

 To obtain the patches of the good-quality WSIs, using the CLAM framework, you can run the following script:
 ```bash
 #!/bin/bash